mawills/40k-sim/README.md

 ### (int) `DEFENDER_WOUND_PER_MODEL`:

 **Example: 2**.
 The number of wounds on each unit in the defending model.
-This is useful when combined with the `SHOW_MODELS_SLAIN` config option, because it's possible to calculate the average number of slain models as well as the average damage.
+When combined with the `SHOW_MODELS_SLAIN` config option, it's possible to calculate the average number of slain models as well as the average damage.

 ### (str[]) `BENCHMARKS`: